MultisampledNight/flow/src/info.typ

 // If any of the specified types match, the value is valid,
 // regardless of any other matching.
+// TODO: implement
 #let _any(..args) = (any: args.pos())

+// TODO: add formatting function and use it in the error report
+// TODO: add function that goes through value and converts it into a schema using the functions above

 #let _schema = _attrs(
   aliases: _array(str),